Start your college career now! Earn college credit while you’re still in high school.

-- In order to remain in the program, the student must maintain a secondary school grade point average of 3.0 in the applicable subject area of study.
-The student also must maintain a minimum grade of 2.0 in each Dual enrollment course in which the student is enrolled.
+- In order to remain in the program, a minimum grade of 2.0 must be earned in each dual credit course in which the student is enrolled.

-Students are eligible to register for Dual Enrollment courses in the Fall, Spring and Summer semesters.
-The students will not be allowed to enroll in more than 24 post-secondary credits through Dual Enrollment per academic year.
+Students are eligible to register for Dual Credit courses in the Fall, Spring and Summer semesters.
+The students will not be allowed to enroll in more than 24 post-secondary credits through Dual Credit per academic year.

 Students must earn a minimum grade of 2.0 in order to successfully complete a course.

 Cost of Dual Credit

 High School students take college courses at a 50% tuition reduction.
 Students may be responsible for partial tuition, books, and other fees associated with specific courses.